Home

 Liaisons: MDD, CW; (EL: WB3GXW-L as needed.)

-been fair to good now that we are experiencing
+fair to good now that we are experiencing increasing sun

-flares and 1 X-class X-ray flare during the month.
-There
+7 M-class X-ray flares and 1 X-class X-ray flares during the

-were some good DX band openings up through ten and
+month.
+There were some good DX band openings up

-six meters.
-Signals on early MDD/4 and 3RN/4 were
+through ten and six meters.
+Signals on early MDD/4 and

-improved most evenings with 40M NVIS still possible;
+3RN/4 were improved most evenings with 40M NVIS still

 ECHOLINK

-server is available for MEPN, MDD, BTN, MSN, and 3RN
+server.
+WB3GXW-L is available for MEPN, MDD, BTN,

-thanks to John, WB3GXW, and John, WA3MNN, for
+WB3GXW, and John, WA3MNN, for continuing to provide

 DIGITAL MODES

-NIMS/ICS activations but the message form itself is
+activations but the message form itself is unsuitable for use

-unsuitable for use on radio networks since it has no
+on radio networks since it has no accountability/tracking

-the RRI/DTN pasted between the breaks of a Hybrid
+between the breaks of a Hybrid Radiogram.
+WINLINK and

 MANNING

-We continue to be in need of county liaisons on MEPN,
+We continue to be in need of county liaisons daily on MEPN,

 BTN, and MDD to accept incoming Radiogram messages

-for the public and new Hams.
-Such contacts and first
+for the public and new Hams in their areas.
+Such contacts

-effort – perhaps as a club activity or an ARES(r) training
+in this effort – perhaps as a club activity or an ARES(r)

 servicing?
-Please contact me ASAP if your ARES(r)
+Please contact me if your local ARES(r) stations,

-stations in each jurisdiction are willing to work with us in
+and VEC volunteers, are willing to work with us in the NTS

-the NTS to deliver and service these messages.
+to deliver and service those messages.
+This can be a win-

 MEPN is looking for additional NCS stations and daily

 liaisons to MDD.
-MDD is in need of additional CW
+The MDD is in need of additional CW

 operators for daily NCSs and liaisons to the higher nets.